brandondtb/resume/resume-brandon-beveridge.md

 ### Software Engineer

-New York, NY | brandon@radiation.io

-I am a Lead/Senior Software engineer with a focus on distributed data engineering and cloud infrastructure.
+I am a Lead/Staff Software engineer with a focus on distributed data engineering and cloud infrastructure.
 I am currently building data systems at [Gourmet Growth](http://www.gourmetgrowth.com).
 I have development experience throughout the stack.

 ## Skills